 Our dataset permits us to propose that the 2014 eruption was fed by a physically zoned magma reservoir.
-The lighter\low-density, crystal-poor, bubble-rich magma located in the upper part of the storage systemat reservoir, top-ascended first, rapidly and fed the early, more energetic phase, the Hawaiian fountaining.
-This lighter\low-density magma is not more evolved than the spiny one (same bulk compositions) and it is not necessarily richer in dissolved volatile amounts; it is just poorer in crystal and richer in bubbles.
+The lighter crystal-poor, bubble-rich magma located at reservoir top ascended first, rapidly and fed the early more energetic phase, the Hawaiian fountaining.
+This lighter magma is not more evolved than the spiny one (same bulk compositions) and it is not necessarily richer in dissolved volatile amounts; it is just poorer in crystal and richer in bubbles.
 Second boiling, possibly triggered a few days before the eruption by stress field change, is responsible of the extraction of bubble rich melt from a crystal-rich network.
-This last one is-will represented by the main volume of the erupted lava.
+This last one is represented by the main volume of the erupted lava.
 Fast ascent of the foam hinders its crystallization and preserves high number of vesicles, high vesicularity and it is only little modified by post-fragmentation expansion.
 Decrease in initial overpressure translates in a progressive decrease in magma ascent rate and output rate (e.g. Coppola et al., 2017 and references therein).
 Nucleation of microcrysts is enhanced in melt ascending with lower speed and is mostly related to syneruptive degassing (for the spiny).